QAliCode/Half-Dead/README.md

 ### Half Dead
+To play the game, download the source code and run it on "Godot Gaming Engine".

 ## NOTE:
 The game is not complete yet, it's a work in progress.
 So you might face some bugs while playing the game.